Cherokee County, North Carolina: Fire and EMS

 Fire protection is provided by thirteen all-volunteer fire departments in the county including those at Culberson and Murphy.
 Cherokee County Fire Inspector activity is part of the Cherokee County Building Code Enforcement Office.

 Politics

-As is becoming increasingly universal for Appalachia, Cherokee is a powerfully Republican county.
-No Democratic presidential candidate has carried Cherokee County since Jimmy Carter in 1976, and the past five Republican candidates have all exceeded 65 percent of the county's vote, with Donald Trump exceeding 75 percent.
+Politically, Cherokee County is dominated by the Republican Party.
+No Democratic presidential candidate has carried Cherokee County since Jimmy Carter in 1976, and every election since 2000 saw the Republican exceed 65 percent of the county's vote, with Donald Trump exceeding 75 percent in 2016, 2020, and 2024.

-In the North Carolina House of Representatives.
-Cherokee County lies within the 50th Senate district, represented by Republican Senator Jim Davis, it also lies within the 120th district, and is represented by Republican Kevin Corbin in the North Carolina Senate.
+Cherokee County lies within the 50th State Senate district, represented by Republican Senator Jim Davis, in the North Carolina Senate.
+It lies within the 120th district, and is represented by Republican Kevin Corbin, in the North Carolina House of Representatives.